Rocketmakers/api-hooks/docs/hooks.md

 NOTE:

-- It's important to note that queries can _not_ be used in this was, as for the caching system to function properly, queries can't return a promise like mutations can.
+- It's important to note that queries can _not_ be used in this way, as for the caching system to function properly, queries can't return a promise like mutations can.

 ---